Portrait of Elena Anguissola (Southampton): Description

 The portrait of the religious woman is done on a dark background.
-The young nun hold a tiny book in her hands, covered with red leather and trimmed with gold.
-The style of the painting recalls Correggio, Lorenzo Lotto, and also Bernardino Gatti.
-Anguissola lingers on certain details and captures the sweetness, and the intensity of the look and the calmness of the nun: it creates a silent and contemplative images, built around the almost solid geometries of the nun's costume.
+The young nun holds in her hands a tiny book covered with red leather and trimmed with gold.
+The style of the painting recalls Correggio, Lorenzo Lotto, and Bernardino Gatti.
+Anguissola lingers on certain details and captures the sweetness, and the intensity of the look and the calmness of the nun to create a silent and contemplative image, built around the almost solid geometries of the nun's costume.